gynecoloji/SnakeMake_CutandRun_seq/README.md

 ## Overview

 This Snakefile implements a complete CutAndRun-seq analysis pipeline using Snakemake.
-CutAndRun-seq (Cleavage Under Targets and Release Using Nuclease) is a technique used to map protein-DNA interactions and histone modifications with higher resolution and lower background compared to traditional ChIP-seq methods.
+Cut&Run-seq (Cleavage Under Targets and Release Using Nuclease) is a technique used to map protein-DNA interactions and histone modifications with higher resolution and lower background compared to traditional ChIP-seq methods.
+We usually used IgG as a control (we set IgG as input control in sample.csv data sheet).

 ## Features

 - Quality control of raw sequencing data with FastQC
 - Read trimming and filtering with fastp
-- Alignment to reference genome with Bowtie2
+- Alignment to reference genome with Bowtie2 with **--dovetail**
-- Filtering for properly paired reads
+- Filtering for properly paired and uniquely mapped reads (both reads should be uniquely mapped)
 - Duplicate removal with Picard
-- Blacklist filtering to remove artifact regions
+- Blacklist filtering to remove artifact regions (filtering based on fragments and keeping paired reads)
-- Peak calling with both MACS2 and SEACR
+- Peak calling with both MACS2 and SEACR (SEACR exclusively developed for Cut&Run Seq; We used peaks called by SEACR for downstream homer motif analysis)
 - Generation of bedGraph coverage files
 - Motif analysis with HOMER at multiple peak sizes